(left/centre) Lava in Monastero di S. Nicol˛ l'Arena; (right) house standing on lava near Castello Ursino

 Henry Swinburne - Travels in the Two Sicilies.
 1777-1780

 Swinburne visited Catania in 1778 and he found the city in the process of being rebuilt, not so much because of the 1669 lava eruption, but chiefly because of a major earthquake which in 1693 struck Val di Noto, south-eastern Sicily.
-It caused extensive damage at Catania and Syracuse and it razed Noto and other minor towns to the ground.
+It caused extensive damage in Catania and Syracuse and it razed Noto and other minor towns to the ground.

 Catania gained from the Arab occupation of Sicily in the IXth-XIth centuries, not because the new rulers expanded the town, but because they introduced new effective irrigation techniques in the surrounding countryside, a fertile volcanic land.
-In 1094 the Normans developed the new layout of Catania by erecting the Cathedral, an ecclesia munita (fortified church) near the harbour of the town, similar to what they did at Cefal¨.
+In 1094 the Normans developed the new layout of Catania by erecting the Cathedral, an ecclesia munita (fortified church) near the harbour of the town, similar to what they did in Cefal¨.
 The southern transept in particular had a commanding view over the harbour; it was not affected by the lava stream in 1669 and it withstood the 1693 earthquake when most of the Cathedral collapsed.

 greatest figure of the reconstruction period, Giovan Battista Vaccarini (1702-68), turned Catania into one of the most fascinating eighteenth-century cities in Europe.